devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Figure 3: Reactive app rendering [[@lelerWhatRevolutionaryFlutter2017]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)_

 Apps build with reactive frameworks (like React Native [[@facebookReactNativeFramework2015]](https://facebook.github.io/react-native/)) are mostly written in a platform-independent language like JavaScript [[@ecmaJavaScriptECMAStandard1997]](https://www.ecma-international.org/publications/standards/Ecma-262.htm).
 The JavaScript code then sends information on how UI components should be displayed to the native environment.
 This communication always runs through a _bridge_.
 So we end up with native Widgets that are controller through JavaScript.
-The main problem here is that the communication through the _bridge_ is a bottleneck which can lead to performance issues [@googlellcHowFlutterDifferent2019; @stollPlainEnglishWhat2018; @lelerWhatRevolutionaryFlutter2017; @kolPerformanceLimitationsReact2017].
+The main problem here is that the communication through the _bridge_ can be a bottleneck that can lead to performance issues [@googlellcHowFlutterDifferent2019; @stollPlainEnglishWhat2018; @lelerWhatRevolutionaryFlutter2017; @kolPerformanceLimitationsReact2017].

 ### Flutter's Approach
 ![Flutter app rendering](https://github.com/Fasust/flutter-guide/wiki//images/flutter-rendering.png)

 _Figure 4: Flutter app rendering [[@lelerWhatRevolutionaryFlutter2017]](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)_

 Flutter's approach is to move the entire rendering process into the app.
 The rendering runs through Flutter's own engine and uses Flutter's own Widgets.
-It only needs a canvas to display the rendered frames on and system events/input it can then forward to your app.
-The framework also provides a way to access services and sensors through platform-independent interfaces.
-This way the _bridging_ between the app and the native environment is kept to a minimum which removes that bottleneck [@googlellcHowFlutterDifferent2019; @stollPlainEnglishWhat2018; @lelerWhatRevolutionaryFlutter2017].
+Flutter only needs a canvas to display the rendered frames on.
+Any user inputs on the canvas or system events happening on the device are forwarded to the Flutter app.
+This limits the _bridging_ between app and native environment to frames and events which removes that potential bottleneck [@googlellcHowFlutterDifferent2019; @stollPlainEnglishWhat2018; @lelerWhatRevolutionaryFlutter2017].

-You might think that keeping an entire rendering engine inside your app would lead to huge APKs, but as of 2019, the compressed framework is only 4.3MB [[@flutterdevteamFAQFlutter2019]](https://flutter.dev/docs/resources/faq).
+You might think that keeping an entire rendering engine inside an app would lead to huge APKs, but as of 2019, the compressed framework is only 4.3MB [[@flutterdevteamFAQFlutter2019]](https://flutter.dev/docs/resources/faq).

 ![Flutter Framework Architecture](https://github.com/Fasust/flutter-guide/wiki//images/flutter-architecture.png)